Manchester Arena: Comedy

 The first stand-up comedy performance was Peter Kay's final performance of his Mum wants a bungalow Tour in July 2003.
 He worked at the arena when it opened in 1995 and the performance was filmed for DVD release as Peter Kay at the Manchester Arena.
 In 2005, Lee Evans set a world record for performing to the biggest audience in front of a crowd of 10,108.
 Peter Kay's The Tour That Doesn't Tour Tour...Now On Tour ran for 20 consecutive nights and 20 nights at the end of the tour – a record for the venue.
 Alan Carr filmed the DVD for Spexy Beast in Manchester.

 Other

 In 1998, the game show Ice Warriors was filmed on the arena's ice rink.

+On July 21st & 22nd 2001, TV game show Robot Wars hosted two Live Events at the Arena, acting as Qualifiers for the upcoming Series 5.

 On 19 July 2011, (with a final dress rehearsal in front of an audience on 16 July 2011) the arena hosted the world premiere of Batman Live, a touring stage show, including theatrical, circus and stage-magic elements, focused on the DC Comics superhero Batman.

 The arena also hosted the annual convention of Jehovah's Witnesses.
 In 2014, this was held on 22–24 August.

 The arena also hosted Ant & Dec's Takeaway on Tour: Live on 15–16 August 2014.
 Over the two days, about more than 120,000 people attended both matinee and evening shows.

 On 13–15 April 2018, Universal's Fast & Furious: Live performed at the arena, as part of the tour's second UK leg.